Driver suffers minor injuries after car snaps utility pole in Haverhill

 The single-vehicle crash snapped the pole and dropped a power transformer onto the street, Laliberty said.
 The state Department of Environmental Protection and city’s Wastewater Department were notified after a “vegetable-like oil” that does not contain harmful PCB chemicals leaked from the transformer, he said.
 The spill was contained and cleared from the scene by the Clean Harbors cleanup company, he said.

-The driver was extricated from his vehicle after the downed power lines were safely removed from vicinity of his vehicle, Laliberty said.
+The driver was extricated from his vehicle after the downed power lines were safely removed, Laliberty said.
 The diver was taken to a local hospital for treatment.

 No details about the cause of the crash were available.